Caroleq/chatroom/README.md

 Executable file should appear in bin/ folder.

-To remove executable and object files type:
+To remove executable and object files, type:
 ```
 make clean
 ```